-- 1.3.28 Four areas of significant archaeological remains were identified in Zone B and E (Stocks-Morgan 2014b). - 1.3.29 Two small open area excavations were undertaken to the west of the area, which encountered Late Bronze Age / Early Iron Age open settlement, comprising five four-poster structures and several pits.
-A further are to the north of the site encountered a small undated gully. - 1.3.30 A large open area excavation (Site 8) was undertaken towards the south-eastern corner of the site, which identified occupation spanning a period from the Late Iron Age into the Early Roman period.
+- 1.3.28 Four areas of significant archaeological remains were identified in Zone E (Stocks-Morgan 2014b).
+No significant archaeological remains were recorded in Zone B. - 1.3.29 Two small open area excavations were undertaken in the western part of Zone E, which encountered Late Bronze Age / Early Iron Age open settlement, comprising five four-poster structures and several pits.
+A further area to the north of the site encountered a small undated gully. - 1.3.30 A large open area excavation (Site 8) was undertaken towards the south-eastern corner of Zone E, which identified occupation spanning a period from the Late Iron Age into the Early Roman period.
 These settlement remains consisted of an enclosure surrounding a roundhouse and associated occupation features.
 In the Early Roman period this enclosure was reconfigured and the roundhouse was replaced.
 This phase of settlement also produced an associated midden deposits and an ancillary roundhouse (Stocks-Morgan, in prep).